keepthrifty/keepthrifty.github.io/_posts/2018/2018-03-27-sleeping-on-the-floor.md

 author: chris_durheim

 title: "A Year of Sleeping on the Floor"
-subtitle: "Alternate Lifestyle Experiment"
+subtitle: "Lifestyle Experiment"
-description: "TK"
+description: "\"We should try sleeping on the floor\".
+That's how my wife proposed this crazy idea to me.
+I was skeptical and with good reason - does anyone actually do this?"

 date: 2018-03-27 6:58:00 -0500